-This site also has what few pictures I maintain, as well as what little "product" I create during long Gweeping sessions and the occasional bout of writing which I can actually piece together well enough to put into words.
+This site has what few pictures I maintain, as well as what little "product" I create during long Gweeping sessions and the occasional bout of writing which I can actually piece together well enough to put into words.

 "Anyone who slaps a 'this page is best viewed with Browser X' label on a Web page appears to be yearning for the bad old days, before the Web, when you had very little chance of reading a document written on another computer, another word processor, or another network."